 Continuity in Rodent Control: the Key to Stopping Future Home Invasions, as well as the Key to Raptor Protection….

 When a home in an established residential subdivision becomes infested with rats, it isn’t unusual for up to sixty rats to be involved in the infestation.
 Not all of those rats are directly invading the home, however.
 The invaders are only a subset of the total, and generally constitute the overflow from established rodent nests emanating from habitat in that home’s yard, and from the yards of nearby, neighboring homes.
 That’s how home infestations work.
 The home itself generally constitutes a satellite nest, and is not the rodent colony’s primary nesting spot.

-That helps explain why the E2M2C™ program works so well, even though — most of the time — the E2M2C™ stations are only placed around the perimeter of the infested home and not inside the attic of the home itself.
+That helps explain why the E2M2C™ program works so well, even though the E2M2C™ stations are only placed around the perimeter of the infested home and not inside the attic of the home itself.
 Don’t try this with ordinary rodent boxes, though, because it probably won’t work.
 The E2M2C™ stations are specially modified to attract rats to their interiors the moment the rats find them.

 Since the invading rodents cannot find food inside the home’s attic, they must leave their attic nests every night to forage outside.
 In the process they encounter the E2M2C™ stations, enter their interiors right away, consume the bait they find there, and go away to die.
 As mentioned earlier, it generally takes 3 to 7 days, after placement of the E2M2C™ stations, before the invading rats cease being active inside an infested structure.

 The rats that had been invading the home are not the only ones that get into the stations, though.
 Before long, all the rats in the home’s yard, and a large fraction of those in the neighboring yards, have also entered the stations.
 The result is — over a period ranging from 30-60 days after the initial placement of the stations — the virtual decimation of the entire rodent colony.